manuelarte/github-kudos-template/README.md

 ### Write Kudos

 To write kudos to someone you need to create a markdown file with their github username.
-So, for example, you want to give kudos to the user @manuelarte, you would need to create a file called **manuelarte.md**, and put your kudos message inside that file.
+So, for example, you want to give kudos to the user *@manuelarte*, you would need to create a file called **manuelarte.md**, and put your kudos message inside that file.

 ### Get the image